hushmirror/docs/protocol/README.md

 down in case of odd numbers.
 So for instance, if a Hush node has 5 outbound connections, it will relay to a random subset of 2 of them, which is 40%.
 Rounding down helps make things harder on the attacker for nodes with small numbers of outbound connections, such as those who have only recently joined the network.

-Imagine a scenario where the network is 50% Sybil nodes, which are using the FTE to correlate which nodes created which transactions, i.e. creating a mapping between IP address and transaction id.
+Imagine a scenario where the network is 25% Sybil nodes, which are using the FTE to correlate which nodes created which transactions, i.e. creating a mapping between IP address and transaction id.
 With the Hush transaction relay algorithm, it's possible for a Sybil node to be directly connected to the node making a transaction, yet that node might not relay the transaction to the Sybil node, since that outbound node is not one of the randomly 50% of peers that is chosen when the transaction is made.

-If we assume that 50% of our nodes are Sybil nodes and we only relay our transaction to 50% of our connections, then on average, the FTE will only be correct
+If we assume that 25% of our nodes are Sybil nodes and we only relay our transaction to 50% of our connections, then on average, the FTE will only be correct
-25% of the time.
-As we assume the Sybil Attacker has a larger percentage of network nodes, the FTE will increase in accuracy but never be more than 50% accurate, which is not very good at all.
+12.5% of the time.
+As we assume the Sybil Attacker has a larger percentage of network nodes, the FTE will increase in accuracy but never be more than 50% accurate, unless it has Sybile nodes which comprise more than 50% of the network.

 Nodes with small numbers of connections also do well against the attacker.
-If a node has only 3 outbound connections and makes a transaction, it will only relay it to 1 node, which is 33%.
-If we assume a Sybil Attacker with 50% of network nodes, the FTE will only be accurate about 17% of the time in trying to decide which node made the transaction.
-In the same situation, a Hush node with 15 connections will result in an FTE with ~23% accuracy.
+If a node has only 3 outbound connections and makes a transaction, it will only relay it to 1 node, which is 33.3% of it's peers.
+If we assume a Sybil Attacker with 25% of network nodes, the FTE will only be accurate about `25% * 33% =~ 8.3%` of the time in trying to decide which node made the transaction.
+In the same situation, a Hush node with 15 connections will result in an FTE with `25% * 7/15 =~ 11.6%` accuracy.

+We note that, as mentioned by Guilia Fanti, if a Sybil Attacker comprises say, 99% of nodes on the network, then they will almost always be one of the peers of every other node on the network, and the above defense fails.

 ## Tor P2P Support

-Tor v2 was deprecated by the Tor network and they have changed to v3, and Hush is currently in the process of merging Tor v3 support from BTC Core.
+Tor v2 was deprecated by the Tor network and they have changed to v3, and Hush is currently in the process of merging Tor v3 support from BTC Core on the `p2p` branch of hush3.git.